 In the 1990's Holley continued its new product introductions.
 The wildly popular HP Pro Series race ready carburetors were introduced and have become the standard in racing ever since.
 SysteMAX® engine kits were introduced with matched cylinder heads, intakes and cams.
 The Dominator also evolved in the '90s into the HP Dominator, huge billet electric fuel pumps were introduced, and retrofit EFI kits evolved into digital Pro-Jection 4D and 4Di.
 At the end of the 1990s Holley acquired several other top brands in their categories including Weiand intakes and superchargers, Flowtech Exhaust, Hooker Headers, Earl's Plumbing and NOS Nitrous Oxide Systems, expanding their offering and securing the title of the Winningest Company in Racing History.

 In addition to products from its other brands, so far in the new millennium Holley has introduced the popular Street Avenger, Truck Avenger, Street HP and Ultra XP carburetors as well as billet mechanical fuel pumps and high flow billet electric pumps.
 Holley's EFI systems have seen massive change with the introduction of Avenger EFI, Terminator EFI, HP EFI and Dominator EFI.
 These new EFI systems are truly leading edge and offer the best self-tuning fuel strategies on the market – gone are the days of fearing EFI!
-Holley EFI is now used on all NASCAR Sprint Cup Series™ vehicles showing the performance and durability of these awesome systems.
+Holley EFI throttle bodies are now used on all NASCAR Sprint Cup Series™ vehicles showing the performance and durability of Holley products.
 In addition, Holley is helping hot rodders and racers with many products for GM's popular LS series of engines and has even started an event, the Holley LS Fest, focused around it!
 Four of Holley's products have recently been inducted into the Hot Rod Magazine Speed Parts Hall of Fame and the Holley 3310 carb was selected as one of the top ten influential speed parts of all time.
 Holley looks forward to continuing its influence on the performance aftermarket for another 100 years.
 We hope you do to!